 Facebook has a deduplication feature.
 If they know that the browser and the server events are identical, they can keep only one.

-I would say that setting up event deduplication is a must if you want to send all events from both the server and the browser.
+Setting up event deduplication is a must if you want to send all events from both the server and the browser.
 Without event deduplication, your data won’t be accurate, and it may affect your Facebook campaigns.

 To set up FB Conversion API deduplication, you need to send unique event IDs from the browser and the server.
 The same events from both the browser and the server should have the same event ID.